hlzz/libvot/README.md

 ##Installation

 The build system of libvot is based on [CMake](http://cmake.org).
 To take full advantages of the new features in C++11, we require the version of CMake to be 2.8.12 or above.
-Current we have tested our program under Linux (Ubuntu 14.04, CentOS 7) and MacOS (10.10).
-The common steps to build the library is:
+Current we have tested our project under Linux (Ubuntu 14.04, CentOS 7) and MacOS (10.10) using gcc.
+The common steps to build the library are:

 1. Extract source files.
 2. Create build directory and change to it.